 Most people answer by citing the third or fourth book in the series, when the characters were older and more emotionally complex—but in truth, the signs are there from almost the very beginning, though they’re subtle.
 Upon first read of Sorcerer’s Stone, Hermione and Ron playing chess together in the common room might not seem like much.
 But go back and read it a second time with foreknowledge of their eventual relationship, and the subtext is clear—and remains clear for the hundreds of thousands of words that Rowling spins about the two, despite the conspicuously minimal appearance of the phrase I love you.

-Which is as it should be, because love is one of the trickiest subjects to figure out—in real life as well as in fiction.
+This is as it should be, because love is one of the trickiest subjects to figure out—in real life as well as in fiction.
 Love is also where the irritatingly omnipresent writing advice “show, don’t tell” really hits home for any writer.
 If you want pure, heartfelt emotion to land, you should avoid the words at all costs.
 In writing, as in the real world, actions speak much louder than words.

 Love is like electricity: It’s a force that prompts people to make crazy, plot-friendly decisions, but it’s difficult to control—and sometimes difficult to see.
 One of the biggest story challenges is to convey a deep emotional relationship between characters without resorting to the clumsy and the obvious.
 Go too subtle and your reader might not understand that two characters have fallen in love; too obvious, and it gets theatrical and begins to feel inauthentic.